yoavstezki/rn-awesome-slider/README.md

 ## Height Slider

-A Height slider is a design component that enables the selection of hHeight between custom ranges.
+A Height slider is a design component that enables the selection of height between custom ranges.
 <br/>As a rule of thumb, the component height equals the screen height multiplied by 0.6

 ![preview](https://github.com/yoavstezki/rn-awesome-sliders/blob/master/preview-height.gif)